Buffalo Ranch Deviled Eggs are classic deviled eggs with a spicy, cooling twist! This irresistible appetizer is full of craveable flavor.

 My favorite way to peel hardboiled eggs is to gently smash the shell on a cutting board then peel under a trickle of water with a colander underneath.
 Works like a charm!

-Cutting into a hard boiled egg is always a nail-biting experience, praying you don’t see a green ring, but that 14 minute cooking time cranks out perfect, pale yellow egg yolks every time.
-Fist pump!
+Cutting into a hard boiled egg is always a nail-biting experience, praying you don’t see a green ring, but that 11 minute cooking time cranks out perfect, pale yellow egg yolks every time.

 Slice the eggs in half (make sure you use a smooth bladed knife vs a serrated knife, which would leave slice marks in the eggs,) then pop the yolks into a big Ziplock bag.
-I gently squeezed the eggs to get the yolks to pop out, but you could use a small spoon to help, too.
+I gently squeeze the eggs to get the yolks to pop out, but you can use a small spoon to help, too.

-Add 3 Tablespoons each Ranch dressing and buffalo wing sauce (I like Frank’s the best!) to the bag then seal it up and smush until the yolks are completely smooth.
-The kids would love this job, I think!
+Add 3 Tablespoons each Ranch dressing and buffalo wing sauce to the bag then seal it up and smush until the yolks are completely smooth.

 Ingredients